Azure-Samples/nodejs-microservices/docs/workshop.md

 We'll use the timestamp to sort the results by date for the history endpoint.

-Then, let's complete the `DbService` class to implement the mock database:
+Let's complete the `DbService` class to implement the mock database:

 ```typescript
 @Injectable()